Popular Association "Odrodzenie-Wyzwolenie"

 The Popular Association "Odrodzenie-Wyzwolenie" was a centre-left political party in the Republic of Central Lithuania.
 Following the 1922 general elections, it held 5 seats in the Sejm of Central Lithuania.
-Its political programme was identical to the one of Polish People's Party "Wyzwolenie" that operated in Poland, and was based on agrarianism and agrarian socialism.
-It supported the authonomy of Central Lithuania from Poland, however it did not oppose the possible future federation with it, as proposed by Józef Piłsudski.
+Its political programme was identical to the one of Polish People's Party "Wyzwolenie" which operated in Poland, and was based on agrarianism and agrarian socialism.
+It supported the autonomy of Central Lithuania from Poland; however, it did not oppose the possible future federation with it, as proposed by Józef Piłsudski.
 Its leader was Ludwik Chomiński.